 If you’re on Facebook you can’t escape knowing that today’s the 40th anniversary of Roe v.
 Wade.
 If you have a diverse group of Facebook friends like I do you’ll have seen a bewildering array of contradictory posts, some commemorating the day as a tragedy, others as a triumph.

 Well, I’m assuming by now you know how I view this anniversary.
 And I’m here to speak for the women, who, like me, don’t think the unlimited right to abortion is something to celebrate, and who are tired of hearing that “reproductive rights” is the number one women’s issue.

 For want of a better way to describe myself, I’ll say I am a pro-life Democrat.
-I’m intelligent and well-educated, not a religious fanatic or a “right wing nut-job.”
+I’m intelligent and well-educated, neither a religious fanatic nor a “right wing nut-job.”
 And I don’t call abortion a women’s issue–I call it a civil rights issue.
 Which means that it should be of concern to EVERYONE, not just women.